-The Vaydeer Aluminum Mouse Mat is our top pick for hard pads.
-We especially like that the pad is reversible giving you options on which surface you prefer — aluminum or PU leather.
-Each side is exceptionally smooth and most mice glide across effortlessly.
-Additionally, this model is waterproof, making it virtually immune to spill damage and a cinch to clean.
+The Vaydeer Aluminum Mouse Mat is our favorite hard pad.
+We especially like that the pad is reversible giving you options on which surface you prefer, including both aluminum and PU leather.
+Each side is exceptionally smooth and most mice glide across the surface effortlessly.
+Additionally, this model is waterproof, making it virtually immune to spill damage and a cinch to keep clean.

-While there are numerous positives for this model, it does have its drawbacks.
-We found the Vaydeer particularly noisy with most mice, even when using the included sound dampening stickers for your mouse.
+While this model has numerous positive attributes, it does have a few drawbacks.
+We found that the Vaydeer is particularly noisy with most mice, even when using the included sound dampening stickers for your mouse.
 Some mice were outright horrendous, resembling nails on a chalkboard.
 While being reversible is a perk, it does have its downside.
-Since this is a reversible hard pad, its underside is always slick and doesn't stay in place while in use unless you use the included adhesive rubber feet.
-They do not permanently attach and may fall off over time, and can impede your mouse movements.
+Since this is a reversible hard pad, its underside is always slick and doesn't easily stay in place while in use unless you use the included adhesive rubber feet.
+However, these feet do not permanently attach and may fall off over time, and can impede your mouse movements.
 Overall, these faults are minor, especially if you have a quiet mouse, and we recommend the Vaydeer Aluminum Mouse Mat to anyone looking for a hard mouse mat.

 While there are some great positives to this pad, it does have its downsides.
 There isn't any stitching protecting the covering from peeling up over time.
-We also read through tons of user reviews and found common complaints about an unpleasant stench that permeated their rooms, hands, and desks.
-Fortunately, for us, that wasn't the case.
 Even With our noses pressed up against the pad we were greeted only with the mild smell of "wetsuit", or neoprene.
 These drawbacks are easy to look past considering you can usually find the Belkin Standard on sale, plus it's hard to beat that nostalgic feeling.